-The City of Auburn is seeking to fill the part-time position of Student Public Finance Specialist for accounting majors and wants YOU to apply!
+The City of Auburn has an open opportunity for accounting majors to work part-time as a Student Public Finance Specialist.
 This is an excellent opportunity to gain real-world experience in the government sector.

 Below are some key excerpts from the job description.

 General Statement of Duties

 Performs a wide variety of administrative and technical support duties to Finance staff to help the department function more efficiently.

 The principal function of an employee in this class is to provide support duties to the Finance Department.
 The work is performed under the direct supervision of the Principal Financial Analyst or Water Board Accountant, but some leeway is granted for the exercise of independent judgment and initiative.
 An employee in this class must be capable of working independently and be able to establish priorities under the general guidance of the Principal Financial Analyst or Water Board Accountant.
 An employee in this class performs the duties of other employees in the Finance Department as required or as assigned by supervisory personnel.
 The nature of the work performed requires that an employee in this class establish and maintain effective working relationships with other Department and City and Water Board employees and the public.
 The principal duties of this class are performed in a general office environment, typically while sitting at a desk or table.